wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What happens if the tier limit is reached?
 ------------------------------------------

-When the tier limit is reached, the oldest events are removed from your index and placed in cold storage for you to access them.
+When the tier limit is reached, the oldest events are removed from your index.
+These data is available in cold storage for you to access them.
 To learn more about data logging and storage, see the :ref:`Cold storage <cloud_your_environment_accessing_cold_storage>` section.

 Can I cancel at any time?
 -------------------------

 Yes, you can cancel at any time with no penalty.
-You can keep using your environment until the end of the current period free of charge.
+You can keep using your environment until the end of your :ref:`current billing cycle <cloud_billing_history>` and no future charges are incurred after this period.

 How can I get help?
 -------------------